 In Spring 2020, Michalec will complete her Ph.D. in Rhetoric with emphases in integrated marketing communications and the rhetoric and philosophy of technology, as well as a special interest in communication ethics, from Duquesne University.
 She has presented multiple single-authored papers at state, regional, national and international conferences, and her diverse research interests include corporate social responsibility, integrated marketing communication, social media, philanthropy, and the ethical implications of the public and private spheres of communication and innovation.
 Additionally, she has taught service-learning courses that combine academic instruction, community service, and reflective thinking to enhance student learning and social responsibility.

 Prior to returning to WVU, Michalec served as program manager and executive director of the Robert H. Mollohan Family Charitable Foundation, Inc. She also worked as an instructor at Bethany College in Bethany, WV, and Saint Vincent College in Latrobe, PA, and was an instructor and teaching assistant at Duquesne University in Pittsburgh, PA.
-Michalec has taught a variety of courses including public speaking, business and professional communication, advertising, public relations, direct marketing, communication ethics, and corporate communication at the undergraduate and graduate levels.
+Michalec has taught a variety of courses, including: public speaking, business and professional communication, advertising, public relations, direct marketing, communication ethics, and corporate communication at the undergraduate and graduate levels.

-She earned bachelor’s degrees in Communication and English literature from Bethany College and her master’s degree in Integrated Marketing Communications from WVU.
+Michalec earned bachelor’s degrees in Communication and English literature from Bethany College and her master’s degree in Integrated Marketing Communications from WVU.